 We took a 20 mile primitive-road journey from Ten Bits Ranch to Terlingua Creek then back making several stops in between to learn something new and interesting or to take in the panoramic vistas.

-Our three hour tour with Big Bend Expeditions took us through some very unique and diverse desert and mountain ranges with a vast array of rock and intriguing geological formations as well vegetation and fauna of all of shapes and colors.
+Our three hour tour with Big Bend Expeditions (no longer in business) took us through some very unique and diverse desert and mountain ranges with a vast array of rock and intriguing geological formations as well vegetation and fauna of all of shapes and colors.
 It's impossible to describe the vastness and diversity that we experienced during this tour and pictures don't come close to doing it justice.

 The land is rich with history of millions of years of evolution of people and cultures (Native American Indians, Spanish, Mexican, and Texans) as well as volcanic eruptions.
 The land has been sculptured over time by wind, water mining, farming, droughts, uplifting, erosion, and torrential rains - all of which have helped create unique and unusual formations with bands of striations of reds, buffs, purples, blacks, and grays.